learnk8s/learnk8s.io/src/advancedKubectl/content.md

 Before learning how to use kubectl more efficiently, you should have a basic understanding of what it actually is.

-From a user's point of view, kubectl is the main cockpit to control Kubernetes.
+From a user's point of view, kubectl your cockpit to control Kubernetes.
 It allows you to perform every possible Kubernetes operation.

 From a technical point of view, kubectl is a client for the **Kubernetes API**.

 The Kubernetes API is an **HTTP REST API**.
 This API is the real Kubernetes **user interface**.
 Kubernetes is fully controlled through this API.
 This means that every Kubernetes operation is exposed as an API endpoint and can be executed by an HTTP request to this endpoint.

-Consquently, the main job of kubectl is to carry out HTTP requests to the Kubernetes API:
+Consequently, the main job of kubectl is to carry out HTTP requests to the Kubernetes API:

 ![kubectl architecture](kubectl-architecture-1.svg)

-> The Kubernetes API is fully **resource-centred**.
-This means, Kubernetes maintains an internal state of resources, and all Kubernetes operations are [**CRUD**](https://en.wikipedia.org/wiki/Create%2C_read%2C_update_and_delete) operations on these resources.
-You fully control Kubernetes by manipulating resources (and Kubernetes figures out what to do based on the current state of resources).
-For this reason, the Kubernetes [**API reference**](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/) is organised as a list of all the Kubernetes resources with their associated operations.
+> Kubernetes is fully **resource-centred**.
+That means, Kubernetes maintains an internal state of resources, and all Kubernetes operations are [**CRUD**](https://en.wikipedia.org/wiki/Create%2C_read%2C_update_and_delete) operations on these resources.
+You fully control Kubernetes through manipulation of these resources (and Kubernetes figures out what to do based on the current state of resources).
+For this reason, the Kubernetes [**API reference**](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/) is organised as a list of resource types with their associated operations.

 Let's consider an example.